 The Internet Scoping School Full Course is also recognized and highly recommended by the National Court Reporters Association.

 The Internet Scoping School’s Full Course costs $2500 in total.
-However, there is the option of breaking up this cost into monthly payment installments of up to 12 months, depending on your budget and financial circumstances.
+However, there is the option of breaking up this scopist school cost into monthly payment installments of up to 12 months, depending on your budget and financial circumstances.

-This is another popular scopist training course.
+This is another popular scoping for court reporters course.

 It is taught by 2 instructors with over 40 years of experience in the scoping industry and is one of the top scopist training courses that are available online.